NeatU CSS Framework

 You can use a combination of pag-disjoint, pag-bordered, tch-, tclh-, and nc-rounded-* classes to get the results you need.

-<ul class="pagination pag-disjoint pag-bordered tch-slate-blue">
+<ul class="pagination pag-disjoint pag-bordered tch-red">

-<ul class="pagination pag-disjoint pag-bordered nc-rounded-x3 tcl-dark-cyan">
+<ul class="pagination pag-disjoint pag-bordered nc-round-x3 tclh-green">

 Disabled and Active Pagination Links